ACCLAB/DABEST-python/README.md

     Introducing **Whorlmap**, a new way to visualize effect sizes from multiple comparisons in a compact, grid-based format.

-    Whorlmaps condense information from the full bootstrap distributions of many contrast objects into a **2D heatmap-style grid of "whorled" cells**.
+    Whorlmaps condense information from the full bootstrap distributions of many contrast objects into a **2D heatmap-style grid of “whorled” cells**.
 This provides an overview of the entire dataset while preserving the underlying distributional detail.

     They are especially useful for large-scale or multi-condition experiments, serving as a **space-efficient alternative to stacked forest plots**.